-In addition to emphasizing these values in daily life on our expeditions, participants who exemplify these values are celebrated.
+In addition to emphasizing these values in daily life on our trips, participants who exemplify these values are celebrated.

 Values Awards are given to participants who, through words or actions, demonstrate empathy and kindness toward others as well as show an enthusiasm for the outdoors.

-Staff select participants within their program who best exemplify each value, and we recognize award recipients each fall.
+Staff select participants within their program who best exemplify each value, and we